nichoth/cloudinary-upload-action/README.md

 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

 ## Example
-An full example of a Github action:
+Full example of a Github action:

 ```yml
 name: Cloudinary Upload